-OMG.
-Breakfast is a struggle for me.
-I need something quick because mornings are nuts.
-I've got kids to get to school, a baby to feed, and there's not time for me to eat before we run out the door.
-(My body and blood sugar hates this though.)
+Breakfast is a MAJOR struggle for me.
+I need something quick because mornings are nuts between getting kids to school, feeding and chasing after a baby, and usually zero time left for me to eat something before running out the door.
+My body and blood sugar do not approve.

-For me, this is the perfect on the go breakfast.
+For me, overnight oats are the perfect on-the-go breakfast.
 Fast.
 Easy.
 Delicious.
 Satiating.
 And keeps my energy levels up, which is soooo important when you're a breastfeeding momma.
-Also, I make it in advance so it's ready to go.
-No morning prep.
-It takes me about five miutes, once a week, to whip this meal together.
+I make it in advance so it's ready to go and you can too!
+You can spend five minutes, once a week, to whip this meal together and have your breakfast for the whole week!

 Welcome to my latest obsession.
 These Bars are sooooooo yummy, really fast and easy to make, and made with one of my favorite flavor combos- peanut butter and banana!!!
 There's also some healthy, "milk boosting" ingredients disguised in this treat, and it's still so good you can have it as dessert!
 (Especially if you drizzle a little chocolate over the top!)
 Even my kids loved this.